Accelerate-AI/AutoEDA/README.md

 ## 3. AutoEDA Options with Features

-Some of the key AutoEDA in Python are as follows:
+Some of the key AutoEDA packages in Python are as follows:

 Package / Library Name | Features                            | URL Reference(s)         |
 -----------------------|-------------------------------------|--------------------------|